HuitingUTAS/iMove-Project/frontend/page_requirments.md

 ## URL

-Create new packer: `/RegistrationPage/packer`
+- Create new packer: `/RegistrationPage/packer`
-Create new dispatcher: `/RegistrationPage/dispatcher` Create new car: `/RegistrationPage/car`
+- Create new dispatcher: `/RegistrationPage/dispatcher`
+- Create new car: `/RegistrationPage/car`
-Create new driver: `/RegistrationPage/driver`
+- Create new driver: `/RegistrationPage/driver`
-Create new manager: `/RegistrationPage/manager`
+- Create new manager: `/RegistrationPage/manager`

 ## method

 1. Create new packer: POST
-2. Create new dispatcher: POST
+2. Create new dispatcher: POST (Done)
 3. Create new car: POST
 4. Create new driver: POST
 5. Create new manager: POST